Bill Nicholson (footballer): Playing career

-Nicholson joined the Durham Light Infantry on the outbreak of the Second World War in 1939.
+Nicholson joined the Durham Light Infantry on the outbreak of World War II in 1939.
 As a professional footballer he was sent on a Physical Education course and was made a sergeant-instructor, training new intakes of troops throughout the war.
-During the Second World War he was a guest player for several clubs including Newcastle United where he played on 19 occasions.
+During the Second World War he was a guest player for several clubs, including Newcastle United where he played on 19 occasions.
 Although the war probably cost him half his playing career, he did not regret it as his experiences taught him the man-management skills which were to have such a great effect later in his career.

 In 1946, Nicholson returned to the Spurs first team, playing at centre half for two seasons, then moving to right half for a further six years.
 He was a vital part of the legendary "push and run" Tottenham team which won the league championship in the 1950–51 season.

 He made his full international debut for England on 19 May 1951 against Portugal at Goodison Park, Liverpool, and made an immediate impression by scoring with his first touch of the ball after only 19 seconds.
 This proved to be his only international appearance due to injuries, his habit of putting his club before his country, and the dominance of Billy Wright.
 Nicholson is quoted as saying "My duty is to get fit for Tottenham.
 Well, they pay my wages, don't they?".
 Of his only appearance he said "Stan Pearson nodded it back and I ran on to let go a first time shot which, from the moment I hit it, I knew was going in.
 But for the next game they brought back Billy Wright and I accepted that because he was the better player".
 Nicholson is the only player to have scored for England with his first touch in international football and subsequently never play at that level again.